aws-cloudformation/cloudformation-cli/doc_source/resource-type-register.md

 Deregistering a resource provider or resource provider version deregisters it in all regions\.

-You cannot deregiser a resource using the CloudFormation console\.
+You cannot deregister a resource using the CloudFormation console\.